Biden describes life at the White House: 'A gilded cage' - WTMJ

 Biden’s working-class upbringing in Scranton, Pennsylvania, has long been a central part of his political brand.
 He most recently lived in a large house in the Wilmington, Delaware, suburbs.

-The White House features a spacious lawn that has an unimpeded view of the Washington and Lincoln Monuments, but is otherwise surrounded by high fencing and a small army of guards.
-Biden said it’s “totally different” from the vice president’s residence, set on 80 acres and offering ample room to swim, explore and exercise in greater privacy.
+The White House features a spacious lawn that has an unimpeded view of the Washington and Lincoln monuments, but is otherwise surrounded by high fencing and a small army of guards.
+Biden said it’s “totally different” from the vice president’s residence, set on 80 acres (32 hectares) and offering ample room to swim, explore and exercise in greater privacy.

 Even if the residence still feels new, Biden suggested he’s already settled deeply into the work of the presidency.